xinwenfu/GenCyber/DigitalForensics/README.md

 ## Hands-on
 ### Hands-on 2 FTK Imager
-AccessData FTK Imager can be used to mount a disk image and show files with the image.
-Start FTK Imager.
-Use File -> Image Mouting -> Add Image to mouse the image usb-case.E01.
+*AccessData FTK Imager* can be used to mount a disk image and show files with the image.
+Start *FTK Imager*.
+Use *File* -> *Image Mounting* -> *Add Image* to mouse the image usb-case.E01.
 One the image mouted, a logical drive is created for the image.
-Open File Explorer of Windows.
+Open *File Explorer* of Windows.
 * What can you observe from the logical drive corresponding to the image?

 ### Hands-on 2 Autopsy
-Please load usb-case.E01 into Autopsy.
+Please load usb-case.E01 into *Autopsy*.
 * Can you see files found in the logical drive in Hands-on 1 within Autopsy?

 * Can Autospy recover deleted files?
 Why?